The Bends (album): Critical reception

-The Bends received acclaim in the United Kingdom.
+The Bends brought Radiohead significant critical attention.
 The Guardian critic Caroline Sullivan wrote that Radiohead had "transformed themselves from nondescript guitar-beaters to potential arena-fillers ...
 The grandeur may eventually pall, as it has with U2, but it's been years since big bumptious rock sounded this emotional."
-Q described The Bends as a "powerful, bruised, majestically desperate record of frighteningly good songs", while NMEs Mark Sutherland wrote that "Radiohead clearly resolved to make an album so stunning it would make people forget their own name, never mind ['Creep']", describing it as "the consummate, all-encompassing, continent-straddling '90s rock record".
+Q described The Bends as a "powerful, bruised, majestically desperate record of frighteningly good songs".
+In NME, Mark Sutherland wrote that "Radiohead clearly resolved to make an album so stunning it would make people forget their own name, never mind ['Creep']", describing it as "the consummate, all-encompassing, continent-straddling '90s rock record".
 Dave Morrison of Select wrote that it "captures and clarifies a much wider trawl of moods than Pablo Honey" and praised Radiohead as "one of the UK's big league, big-rock assets".
 NME and Melody Maker named The Bends among the top ten albums of the year.

-Critical reception in the United States was mixed.
-Chuck Eddy of Spin deemed much of the album "nodded-out nonsense mumble, not enough concrete emotion", while Kevin McKeough from the Chicago Tribune panned Yorke's lyrics as "self-absorbed" and the music as overblown and pretentious.
+Critical reception in the US was mixed.
+Chuck Eddy of Spin deemed much of The Bends "nodded-out nonsense mumble, not enough concrete emotion", while Kevin McKeough from the Chicago Tribune panned Yorke's lyrics as "self-absorbed" and the music as overblown and pretentious.
 In The Village Voice, Robert Christgau wrote that the guitar parts and expressions of angst were skilful and natural, but lacked depth: "The words achieve precisely the same pitch of aesthetic necessity as the music, which is none at all."
-A positive review in the American press came from the Los Angeles Times Sandy Morris, who described Yorke as "almost as enticingly enigmatic as Smashing Pumpkins' Billy Corgan, though of a more delicate constitution".
+In the Los Angeles Times, Sandy Morris praised Yorke as "almost as enticingly enigmatic as Smashing Pumpkins' Billy Corgan, though of a more delicate constitution".

-Legacy

-The Bends brought Radiohead significant critical attention.
-In 1997, Jonny Greenwood said it had been a "turning point" for Radiohead: "It started appearing in people's [best of] polls for the end of the year.
+In 1997, Jonny Greenwood said The Bends had been a "turning point" for Radiohead: "It started appearing in people's [best of] polls for the end of the year.
 That's when it started to feel like we made the right choice about being a band."
-In 2015, Selway said it marked the origin of the "Radiohead aesthetic", aided by Donwood's artwork.
 The success gave Radiohead the confidence to self-produce their next album, OK Computer (1997), with Godrich.

+Legacy